This product is freeze dried. All water molecules have been removed.

 Peptide (C)KKEPRQLELTWAGSR, corresponding to amino acid residues 457-471 of human EphA1 (Accession P21709).
 Extracellular, N-terminus.

-Indirect flow cytometry analysis of live intact human Jurkat T cell leukemia cell line:___ Unstained cells + goat-anti-rabbit-PE.
+Cell surface detection of EphA1 in live intact human Jurkat T cell leukemia cell line:___ Unstained cells + goat-anti-rabbit-PE.

 ___ Cells + Anti-EphA1 (extracellular) Antibody (#AER-011), (1:20) + goat-anti-rabbit-PE.The control antigen is not suitable for this application.